Rho family of GTPases: Nervous system regeneration

 Because of their implications in cellular motility and shape, Rho proteins became a clear target in the study of the growth cones that form during axonal generation and regeneration in the nervous system.
 Rho proteins may be a potential target for delivery into spinal cord lesions after traumatic injury.
 Following injury to the spinal cord, the extracellular space becomes inhibitory to the natural efforts neurons undergo to regenerate.

 These natural efforts include the formation of a growth cone at the proximal end of an injured axon.
 Newly formed growth cones subsequently attempt to "crawl" across the lesion.
 These are sensitive to chemical cues in the extracellular environment.
 One of the many inhibitory cues includes chondroitin sulfate proteoglycans (CSPGs).
 Neurons growing in culture become more able to cross regions of substrate coated with CSPG after expression of constitutively active Cdc42 or Rac1 or expression of a dominant negative form (inhibition) of RhoA.

 This is partly due to the exogenous Rho proteins driving cellular locomotion despite the extracellular cues promoting apoptosis and growth cone collapse.
 Intracellular modulation of Rho proteins has thus become of interest in research aimed at spinal cord regeneration.

 Intellectual disability

 Dysfunction of Rho proteins has also been implicated in intellectual disability.
 Intellectual disability in some cases involves malformation of the dendritic spines, which form the post-synaptic connections between neurons.
 The misshapen dendritic spines can result from modulation of rho protein signaling.
-After the cloning of various genes implicated in X-linked mental retardation, three genes that have effects on Rho signaling were identified, including oligophrenin-1 (a GAP protein that stimulates GTPase activity of Rac1, Cdc42, and RhoA), PAK3 (involved with the effects of Rac and Cdc42 on the actin cytoskeleton) and αPIX (a GEF that helps activate Rac1 and Cdc42).
-Because of the effect of Rho signaling on the actin cytoskeleton, genetic malfunctions of a rho protein could explain the irregular morphology of neuronal dendrites seen in some cases of mental retardation.
+After the cloning of various genes implicated in X-linked intellectual disability, three genes that have effects on Rho signaling were identified, including oligophrenin-1 (a GAP protein that stimulates GTPase activity of Rac1, Cdc42, and RhoA), PAK3 (involved with the effects of Rac and Cdc42 on the actin cytoskeleton) and αPIX (a GEF that helps activate Rac1 and Cdc42).
+Because of the effect of Rho signaling on the actin cytoskeleton, genetic malfunctions of a rho protein could explain the irregular morphology of neuronal dendrites seen in some cases of intellectual disability.